chautnguyen4392/ccminer/scrypt/BATCHING_EXPLANATION.md

 # Why Batching is Used in titan_scrypt_core_kernelA_LG

+> **Note:** The production kernel now always starts from iteration `0` and
+> processes a full range specified by an `iterations` parameter.
+The material
+> below documents the legacy batching/resume approach for historical reference.

 ## Overview

 The `titan_scrypt_core_kernelA_LG` kernel processes iterations in **batches** (using `begin` and `end` parameters) instead of processing all N iterations continuously in a single kernel launch.
 This document explains why this design choice was made.